Our most popular search topics:

 Thomas Bo Kastholm creates designs that unite diverse materials into compelling compositions with clear purpose.
 The TK8 Daybed, with its close ties to the core principles of classic, modern Danish design, exemplifies Kastholm’s ideals.

-Danish designAuthentic experienceUp to 5 years warranty*
+Danish designAuthentic experienceUp to five-year warranty*

 When you choose a product from Carl Hansen & Søn, you get more than just a piece of furniture.
 You will become part of a long and proud tradition of beautiful and distinctive craftsmanship where nothing is left to chance.
-We are the world’s largest manufacturer of furniture designed by Hans J. Wegner, and we also manufacture furniture created by renowned furniture designers such as Arne Jacobsen, Børge Mogensen, Ole Wanscher, Kaare Klint, Poul Kjærholm, Bodil Kjær, and Tadao Ando.
+We are the world’s largest manufacturer of furniture designed by Hans J. Wegner, and we also produce furniture created by renowned furniture designers such as Arne Jacobsen, Børge Mogensen, Ole Wanscher, Kaare Klint, Poul Kjærholm, Bodil Kjær and Tadao Ando.
 Carl Hansen & Søn represents more than 100 years of Danish design history, and our furniture is sold worldwide.

 Do you need help?